Archive-42/redux-docs/md-docs/implementing-undo-history.md

 <span class="token plain"> counter</span><span class="token operator" style="color: #f8f8f2">:</span><span class="token plain"> </span><span class="token number" style="color: #ae81ff">10</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-If we wanted to implement Undo and Redo in such an app, we'd need to store more state so we can answer the following questions:
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>If we wanted to implement Undo and Redo in such an app, we'd need to store more state so we can answer the following questions:

 - Is there anything left to undo or redo?
 - What is the current state?